There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) theory examination; (2) continuous assessment; and (3) research assignment.
+Indicative assessments in this unit are as follows: (1) theory examination; (2) continuous assessment; and (3) clinical examination.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the theory examination, continuous assessment, and research assignment components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the theory examination, continuous assessment, and clinical examination components.

 - Unit Coordinator(s)